xwmx/nb/README.md

   for broken links,
 - tagging, pinning, search, and integration with other `nb` features.

-Page information is automatically downloaded, organized, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.
+Page information is automatically downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.